-Mesa – As one of the highest volume areas for mobile home living in the U.S, Mesa is the mother of all Arizona geographies for manufactured and mobile homes.
+Mesa – As one of the nation’s highest volume areas, Mesa is the mother of all Arizona geographies for manufactured and mobile homes.
 There are 617 mobile homes for sale in Mesa.

 And, while Mesa boats a population nearing half a million, and is the third-largest city in the state, it is a close easterly suburb of Phoenix.
 If you include all the homes for sale in nearby Phoenix and Tempe, the number jumps to more than 800.

 The city sits below the high, craggy-desert cliffs of the Superstition Mountains to the east and adjacent the university town of Tempe.
 Desert dwellers appreciate the presence of the Arizona Museum of Natural History, the Mesa Arts Center, Mesa Grande Ruins and The Cactus League spring training for 15 Major League Baseball teams.